Learning Stable Classifiers by Transferring Unstable Features: Abstract

 \section{Abstract}

-We study transfer learning in the presence of spurious correlations.
-We experimentally demonstrate that directly transferring the stable feature extractor learned on the source task may not eliminate these biases for the target task.
-However, we hypothesize that the unstable features in the source task and those in the target task are directly related.
-By explicitly informing the target classifier of the source task's unstable features, we can regularize the biases in the target task.
+While unbiased machine learning models are essential for many applications, bias is a human-defined concept that can vary across tasks.
+Given only input-label pairs, algorithms may lack sufficient information to distinguish stable (causal) features from unstable (spurious) features.
+However, related tasks often share similar biases -- an observation we may leverage to develop stable classifiers in the transfer setting.
+In this work, we explicitly inform the target classifier about unstable features in the source tasks.
 Specifically, we derive a representation that encodes the unstable features by contrasting different data environments in the source task.
-On the target task, we cluster data from this representation, and achieve robustness by minimizing the worst-case risk across all clusters.
+We achieve robustness by clustering data of the target task according to this representation and minimizing the worst-case risk across these clusters.
 We evaluate our method on both text and image classifications.
-Empirical results demonstrate that our algorithm is able to maintain robustness on the target task, outperforming the best baseline by 22.9\% in absolute accuracy across 12 transfer settings.
+Empirical results demonstrate that our algorithm is able to maintain robustness on the target task for both synthetically generated environments and real-world environments.
 Our code is available at \url{https://github.com/YujiaBao/Tofu}.